Medically reviewed by

 What to do about balanitis

 If your penis is sore, red, or swollen, see your doctor as soon as you can to rule out potentially serious causes, receive effective treatment, and avoid complications.
+In Australia, balanitis treatment usually starts with a GP appointment, especially if symptoms are new, painful, recurring or not improving.

 The microorganisms that cause balanitis can be passed between you and your sexual partner(s), so you should encourage them to see their doctor too.